tjek/tjek-swift-sdk/README.md

 Unlike CocoaPods, with Carthage you will not be able to choose which subsets of the functionality you include in your app - it's all or nothing.

-For further details see the [Carhage Readme](https://guides.cocoapods.org/)
+For further details see the [Carthage Readme](https://guides.cocoapods.org/)

-Furthermore, you will need to manually embed the `Valet.framework` into your app.
+Furthermore, although the dependencies will be downloaded and built for you, you will need to manually embed the `.framework`s into your app.

-**TODO: Write how to do this**

 ## Usage